OneMoreSummer/academic-kickstart/content/post/why-do-later-born-players-have-longer-careers-for-england-women-in-t20-cricket/index.md

 ---
 **In T20 cricket we select slightly more early born England Women yet late borns have careers almost twice as long.**

 In general there is a [Relative Age Effect](https://onemoresummer.co.uk/post/what-is-relative-age-effect/) in women’s sport pathways but it is often less significant than in men’s sport.
-RAE is found in the England Women’s T20 team (Q1 30%, Q4 18%) over the period 2004-2021*.
+A small RAE is found in the England Women’s T20 team (Q1 30%, Q4 18%) over the period 2004-2021*.

 ![](womens-it20-qtrs.jpg)